max-mapper/level-bulk-load/readme.md

 there is also a `nobatch` result log that was just pure `.put` without any `.batch` for reference

 on a usb 2.0 external HD it took ~15 minutes, on the internal SSD it took ~10 minutes

+Options
+---

+There are a few options to let you tune your load test:

+  * -b number of batches to insert (default: 25)
+  * -l length of each record to insert (default: 10250)
+  * -m writeBufferSize in MB (default: 16)